scotentSD/fbs/_posts/2021-02-01-analytics-summary.md

 - Upcoming funds: 5.43%

 ### Bounce rate - improved!
-Cut by half (was 44% and now down to 23% last week.
+Cut by half (was 44% and now down to 23% last week).
 It means people are more likely to engage with the site than leave after landing on the advice page.

 ### New quick guide to coronavirus (Covid-19) business support
-Since Friday, 45% of users who come to the ‘quick guide’ leave the website there.
+Since Friday, 45% of users who come to the [‘quick guide’](https://findbusinesssupport.gov.scot/coronavirus-advice/quick-guide-to-business-support) leave the website there.
 This could mean:
 - The page is not working because nearly half of users who get to it leave FBS, rather that engage with the site
 - Or these users have already found the info they were looking for and this guide has not given them new info